NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/RV.rst

    :width: 800
    :figclass: align-center

-   Various distributions offered by the |app|.
+   Distributions offered by the |app|.

-.. only:: quoFEM_app
+.. only:: notR2D

    SimCenterUQ Engine
    +++++++++++++++++